Italy–Sweden relations

-Italy–Sweden relations refers to the bilateral relations between Italy and Sweden.

-The Ostrogoths, originating from the Goths from the current Swedish region of Götaland, were strongly linked, along with the Visigoths, to the Fall of the Western Roman Empire and replacing it with the Ostrogothic Kingdom.
-But, unlike the Visigothic Kingdom, it was defeated in a short time by the Byzantine Empire.
+Italy and Sweden have maintained bilateral relations since the 19th century.
+Italy has an embassy in Stockholm and Sweden has one in Rome; both countries also have several consulates.

 When Italy bombed the Swedish ambulance in Abyssinia in December 1935, protests began.

 Today (as of 2012) the ties can be described as strong, especially because of Italian immigrants settling in Sweden after World War II while an increasing number of Swedish charter tourists began to travel to Italy.
 Since the late 1940s, many Swedish soccer players have been successful in Italian club teams.

-Country comparison
+Both countries are full members of Council of Europe, NATO and European Union.

 History

 Historical evidence shows some official encounters between the two countries' Heads of State during the years.

-In the 1890s The Crown Prince of Sweden and Norway Gustav Bernadotte visited Italy to meet King Umberto I.
+In the 1890s, the Crown Prince of Sweden and Norway Gustav Bernadotte visited Italy to meet King Umberto I.

-In 1933 King Vittorio Emanuele III met with King Gustav V.
+In 1933, King Vittorio Emanuele III met with King Gustav V.

 In 1966 King Gustaf VI Adolf of Sweden and the President of Italy, Giuseppe Saragat were photographed in a carriage.

 Italy and Sweden are both part of the European Union.
 Italy was one of the six countries that founded it in 1951 by signing the Treaty of Paris, which created the European Coal and Steel Community.
-Sweden became a member of the European Union on January 1, 1995, when the country joined the European Economic Community.
+Sweden became a member of the European Union on 1 January 1995, when the country joined the European Economic Community.

 Sweden and Italy became members of the United Nations respectively in 1946 and 1955.

-Italy and Sweden were both in the coalition of 35 countries that fought Iraq in the Gulf War (1990-1991).
+Italy and Sweden were both in the coalition of 35 countries that fought Iraq in the Gulf War (1990–1991).
 The coalition was led by the United Nations, and more specifically by the United States of America.
 The Gulf War was preceded by the occupation of the Kuwait region by Iraq and an embargo declared by the Security Council against Iraq.
 Italy contributed to the conflict through its air forces and the 225 missions that were concluded were collectively given the name of Operazione Locusta.
-Sweden held a field hospital and had a role in the disarmament of Iraq, following the war (1991-2003).
+Sweden held a field hospital and had a role in the disarmament of Iraq, following the war (1991–2003).

+On 18 May 2022, former Italian Prime Minister Mario Draghi announced that Italy would fully support Finland and Sweden's applications for NATO membership.

 Italy backed Sweden's bid to join NATO in May 2022.

+In August 2022, Italy fully approved Sweden's application for NATO membership.